New Inscribed Properties (2019)

 United States of America

 The property consists of eight buildings in the United States designed by the architect during the first half of the 20th century.
-These include Fallingwater (Mill Run, Pennsylvania), the Herbert and Katherine Jacobs House (Madison, Wisconsin) and the Guggenheim Museum (New York).
-These buildings reflect the ‘organic architecture’ developed by Wright, which includes an open plan, a blurring of the boundaries between exterior and interior and the unprecedented use of materials such as steel and concrete.
+These include well known designs such as Fallingwater (Mill Run, Pennsylvania) and the Guggenheim Museum (New York).
+All the buildings reflect the ‘organic architecture’ developed by Wright, which includes an open plan, a blurring of the boundaries between exterior and interior and the unprecedented use of materials such as steel and concrete.
 Each of these buildings offers innovative solutions to the needs for housing, worship, work or leisure.
 Wright's work from this period had a strong impact on the development of modern architecture in Europe.

 The water management system of the city of Augsburg has evolved in successive phases from the 14th century to the present day.
 It includes a network of canals, water towers dating from the 15th to 17th centuries, which housed pumping machinery, a water-cooled butchers’ hall, a system of three monumental fountains and hydroelectric power stations, which continue to provide sustainable energy today.
 The technological innovations generated by this water management system have helped establish Augsburg as a pioneer in hydraulic engineering.